Step 1/5

 Has this affected your body or your physical health?

-You might write about injuries at the time, ongoing pain, changes to your sleep, appetite, or energy, or physical symptoms that have come up since this happened.
-If you have needed medical treatment or ongoing care, include that here.
+You might write about any injuries at the time, or anything that has changed since, like your sleep, your appetite, your energy, or pain that has stayed with you.
+If you have needed medical treatment or ongoing care, you can include that here.

 Continue